-That's why Sculpteo has create a suite of tools, Agile Metal Technology, that helps designers and manufacturers analyze and evaluate metal Additive Manufacturing (AM) projects.
+That's why Sculpteo has created a suite of tools, Agile Metal Technology, that helps designers and manufacturers analyze and evaluate metal Additive Manufacturing (AM) projects.

 The suite Agile Metal Technology will be able to audit your 3D project thanks to a self-learning AI, handle thermic constraints, recommend the best structural configuration, optimize supports on your parts, propose the most fitting post-processing features and create batches to optimize the price and orientation of your parts.

 You can already discover the first tool of the suite, Business Case, the first 3D printing AI, that enables you to audit your 3D project and learn how to optimize it thanks to 35+ criterias: just click this link.